 Noise regulation capacity is the capacity of the land to diffuse and absorb noise pollution.
-Noise can impact on health, wellbeing, productivity and the natural environment and the World Health Organisation (WHO) have identified environmental noise as the second largest environmental health risk in Western Europe (after air pollution).
+Noise can impact health, wellbeing, productivity and the natural environment, and the World Health Organisation (WHO) has identified environmental noise as the second-largest environmental health risk in Western Europe (after air pollution).
 It is estimated that the annual social cost of urban road noise in England is £7 to £10 billion (Defra 2013).
-Major roads, railways, airports and industrial areas can be sources of considerable noise, but use of vegetation can screen and reduce the effects on surrounding neighbourhoods.
-Complex vegetation cover, such as woodland, trees and scrub, is considered to be most effective, although any vegetation cover is more effective than artificial sealed surfaces, and the effectiveness of vegetation increases with width.
+Major roads, railways, airports and industrial areas can be sources of considerable noise.
+However, the use of vegetation can screen and reduce the effects on surrounding neighbourhoods.
+Complex vegetation cover, such as woodland, trees and scrub, is considered to be most effective.
+Nevertheless, any vegetation cover is more effective than artificial sealed surfaces, and the effectiveness of vegetation increases with width.

 The EcoServ GIS noise regulation model was used, with some modifications.
 First, the capacity of the natural environment was mapped by assigning a noise regulation score to vegetation types based on height, density, permeability and year-round cover.
-Next, the noise absorption score in 30m and 100m radii around each point was modelled and the scores combined, which results in wider belts of vegetation receiving a higher score.
-The score was calculated for each 10 m by 10m cell across the study area, and is scaled on a 0 to 100 scale, relative to values present within the mapped area.
+Next, the noise absorption score in 30m and 100m radii around each point was modelled, and the scores combined, which results in wider belts of vegetation receiving a higher score.
+The score was calculated for every 10 m by 10m cell across the study area and is scaled on a 0 to 100 scale relative to values present within the mapped area.
 High values (red) indicate areas that have the highest capacity to absorb noise pollution.

-This model is similar to the air purification capacity model and similarly to that, woodland is by far the most effective habitat at absorbing noise.
+This model is similar to the air purification capacity model.
+As such, woodland habitats are by far the most effective habitat at absorbing noise.
 However, the effects are modest, with reductions of 2-4 dB typically recorded across dense tree belts.
 Figure 9 shows a broadly similar spatial pattern to Figure 7, air purification capacity.
-Noise regulation capacity is relatively low in urban areas, and highest in forested areas, concentrated in the south of the county.
-Outside of this area, noise regulation capacity is variable and occurs mainly in clusters around green spaces across the region.
+Noise regulation capacity is relatively low in urban areas and highest in forested areas.
+Outside of these areas, noise regulation capacity is variable and there are patches of high capacity spread throughout the urban areas of MK.